Eating out on a low FODMAP diet - a simple guide

 Eating out can feel stressful when you’re at the start of a low FODMAP diet journey.
 Here's our top tips to make it easier

-Eating out can feel stressful when you’re at the start of a low FODMAP diet journey.
+Eating out can be stressful when you’re at the start of a low FODMAP diet journey.
 Remember that it will feel easier once you’re more familiar with which foods are high and low in FODMAPs.

 Once you’re ready to eat out (or you know you will need to) you can use the strategies outlined below to help you enjoy meals outside the home.

-Choose your restaurant if you can:
+Choose the restaurant if you can:

-Picking a restaurant that has a good selection of gluten free dishes will give you a head start.
 Thai and Chinese restaurants usually have lots of rice-based dishes.
 Steak houses offer meat, fish, chicken potato and salads that are easy to adapt.
 Many Italian restaurants offer gluten free pasta and pizza options.

-Plan what you will eat before you get there:
+Plan your options before you get there:

 Most restaurants now post their menus online, so you can download their menu and see what options are suitable before you go.
-If you are still unsure, give them a call and see how they can help.

-Grab a snack before you go:
+Eat a snack before you go:

-Arriving at dinner hungry means you’re more likely to dive into whatever is on the table!
-A small snack can help - a piece of fruit and some nuts or a slice of gluten free toast and peanut butter are good examples.
+A small snack can help - a piece of fruit and a few nuts or a slice of gluten free toast and peanut butter can help take the edge of hunger.

 Ask for adjustments: